DaniBecr84/apktool5/README.md

 version 5.2.0 http://pan.baidu.com/s/1eQGpqaY
   new arch arm64 for androidL powered by arm 64bit cpu.
-100% speed improved (compare to armv7 version)! armv7 has change to new jvm,faster than previous。（50% improve!) x86 10% speed improved!
+100% speed improved (compare to armv7 version)! armv7 has changed to new jvm,faster than previous,but needs root access if selinux enforcing。（50% improved!) x86 10% speed improved!